6358cy2024/TechBlog/README.md

 Should automatically log out if the user is idle for too long.
 I am attempting to learn how to use Bulma

-This is definitely the hardest assignment so far and after studying other references I struggle with it.
+This is definitely the hardest assignment so far and even with studying and using references.

-This code works, but render doesn't like the code for some reason
+It does run but for some reason you cannot login or register and I have been looking through my files.
+But the render website is deployed and functional.